Various Tasting Notes

 1982 CANON: Tasted in November 2014.
 Fine wine, keeping its ground very well, youthful and virile.
 Impressive.
 94p.

 1945 CANON: stunningly fine wine, very much alive and in perfect balance.
-Very truffy, sophisticated, lot of sweetness, complex and incredibly delightful.
+Very truffy, sophisticated, a lot of sweetness, complex and incredibly delightful.
 Simply awesome wine.
 95p.
 Tasted in December 2013.

 2001 CANON-LA-GAFFELIERE: More elegant and less intense version of 2000.
 A terrific bottle to share.
 91p.
 Tasted in April 2009.